-The NEC all metal and ceramic insulating assemblies are ideal for applications that require ultra high vacuum capability in regions of high voltage or where a complete insulating barrier is required.
+NEC’s all metal and ceramic acceleration tube assemblies are ideal for applications that require ultra high vacuum capability in regions of high voltage or where a complete insulating barrier is required.

 All NEC acceleration tubes are insensitive to thermal shock and exhibit exceptional mechanical strength.
 They have been in use on a routine basis in very strenuous conditions for periods of over 20 years with no signs of degradation.

-NEC offers two different syles of acceleration tubes based on application:
+NEC offers two different styles of acceleration tubes, based on application:

 A non-magnetic version of the General Purpose Acceleration Tube is also available for the acceleration of low energy electron beams that are adversely affected by proximity of ferromagnetic materials.

-The High Gradient Acceleration Tube section is designed for operation in high pressure SF6 gas.
+The high gradient (HG) acceleration tube section is designed for operation in high pressure SF6 gas.
 These tubes have been used in Pelletron accelerators ranging from below 1MV to above 25MV terminal potentials.

-These tubes are offered in several standard lengths (varies by number of gaps).
-Each gap of the standard High Gradient tube is rated at a conservative 30kV when used in Pelletron accelerators.
-Typical tubes are 20 to 22 gaps long.
-Multiple tubes can be combined to achieve higher voltage.
+These tubes are offered in several standard lengths, depending on the number of gaps.
+Each gap of the standard HG tube is rated at a conservative 30kV when used in Pelletron accelerators.
+Typical tubes are 20 to 22 gaps long, for a combined voltage rating of up to 500kV.
+Like the GP tube, multiple HG tubes can be combined to achieve higher voltage.
 For use in Pelletron accelerators, potential grading is usually provided with a point to plane corona distribution system or resistor divider.

-A large version of the High Gradient Acceleration Tube is also available.
-This version has an I.D. of 5.63″ (compared to 4.0″ I.D. of standard) and was originally designed to replace original tubes in the radiocarbon Dynamics, Inc. Dynamitrons.
-Over the years, the use of these tubes has expanded and are part of many different accelerators around the world to handle larger diameter ion beams.
-The large version has a conservative rating of 16kV per gap.
+The HG tube is available with two diameter configurations, the standard size with an inner diameter of 4.0″ and a larger version with an I.D. of 5.63″.
+The larger version was originally designed to replace original tubes in Dynamitron accelerators produced by IBA Industrial (formerly Radiation Dynamics).
+Over the years, the use of these tubes has expanded to many different accelerators around the world to handle larger diameter ion beams.
+The large version is rated at a conservative 16kV per gap.